 In this article, I am going to discuss two very similar reels.
 These reels, almost have more in common than separates them.
 They are both excellent for their price point.
+I personally love and recommend them both.

 If I had to describe both reels in just one sentence.
 The Stradic is a workhorse while the Vanford is all about finesse.